 Tanya Patrick 2006-07

-Tanya’s professional experience is centered on the intersection of art and science.
+Tanya’s professional experience is centred on the intersection of art and science.
 With a background in graphic design, photography and environmental science she is passionate about published works that deliver a fresh approach to engaging children (and adults) with the natural world.

 At the time of her fellowship, Tanya Patrick was the editor of Scientriffic magazine, Australia's most popular science magazine for children aged 7+, published by CSIRO's Double Helix Science Club.
 She has written and edited hundreds of popular science stories for children from dispelling myths about sharks and backyard biodiversity to asking readers to count the millipedes marauding in their gardens.